DebolaA/todo-list/README.md

 This is an app that helps a user manage TODO list.

+Directives created include - TooltipDirective, ButtonTypeDirective, DisabledDirective and a host directive called ButtonDirective.
-Two directives have been created - TooltipDirective and the BckgndColorDirective - which can be applied to any HTML Element on the application.
+The ButtonDirective hosts DisabledDirective and ButtonTypeDirective.
+The ButtonDirective has be applied to all buttons in the application.

-A custom input component has also been created which was used to showcase the created directives
+Two custom components - CustomButtonComponent and CustomInputComponent - were created which was used to showcase the created directives

 The Angular Frontend app was created using Angular cli